torkilvatne/template-rust-redpanda/TEMPLATE_README.md

 - A complete Rust web server using Axum
 - Redpanda/Kafka integration with rdkafka
 - Multi-topic event streaming support
-- Domain-driven design with bounded contexts
+- Domain-driven design with order and logistics contexts
 - Continuous message consumption in the background
 - Docker Compose setup with Redpanda and Redpanda Console
 - Health check and event sending endpoints